A sign for '22: Zverev dominates to claim ATP Finals trophy

 The title culminates quite a year for Zverev, who also won the gold medal at the Tokyo Olympics and who has now finished 2021 with more wins on tour — 59, one more than Medvedev — than anyone else.

-The main thing missing in Zverev’s trophy collection is a Grand Slam trophy, having lost an epic final to Dominic Thiem in last year’s U.S. Open final.
+The main thing missing in Zverev’s trophy collection is a Grand Slam title, having lost an epic final to Dominic Thiem in last year’s U.S. Open final, when Zverev served for the title in the deciding fifth set.

+“He is a great player that is capable of beating anybody.
+He definitely can win a Grand Slam because it’s just obvious,” Medvedev said.
+“But he’s not the only one.
+That’s where it gets tough. … You need to win seven matches to be a Grand Slam champion.
+Is he capable?
+Yes.
+Is he going to do it?
+We never know.”

 The final was a rematch of a round-robin encounter on Tuesday, when Medvedev beat Zverev in a third-set tiebreaker.